Leadwerks/Documentation/introduction.md

 # Leadwerks 5 Documentation

 Welcome to the Leadwerks 5 / Ultra Engine documentation.
 This will teach you everything you need to know to use the software.
+This is the first place to look for answers, and if you have further questions, you can ask on the [forum](https://www.leadwerks.com/community) or on our [Discord server](https://www.leadwerks.com/discord).

+YouTube and ChatGPT will not give you useful information.

 I recommend you start with the [Crash Course](https://www.leadwerks.com/learn/projectcreation) series of tutorials.